socalledsound/nu-scripts/week1/w1-v-03-11-new-stank-heartz/w1-v-04-COREJS-dom-hello-i-love-you.md

 [SC]
 DOM graphic here
 [VO]
+Welcome back.
+We're going to start with what is perhaps the most basic of javascript basics: the DOM.

+[SC]
+DOM graphic here
+[VO]

 DOM is short for the Document Object Model, and it's the very first thing we need to know about in order to make a javascript application, because in order to create and modify web pages with javascript, we use the DOM, or more specifically, we use a variety of web APIs that are all bundled together as part of the DOM.

 [SC]